martinnikolov93/recipes--vue/README.md

 # Project status
-Project is still ugly and in development..
+Project is still in development..
 # About
 Simple recipe publishing website
 # Requirements